-Deep grove ball bearings are a very common type of bearing that are able to be utilized in a number of different applications.
+Deep groove ball bearings are a very common type of bearing that is able to appear in a number of different applications.
 These bearings facilitate radial and axial loads in both directions.
-Because they contain the deeper groove, they can deal with higher speeds.
+Because they contain a deeper groove, they can deal with higher speeds.

 This makes them a perfect fit for generators and electric motors in wind turbines.
-Deep groove ball bearings can also be coated in order to stop the effects of electrical erosion.
+People can also coat deep groove ball bearings in order to stop the effects of electrical erosion.

-Tapered roller bearings are made up of tapered rollers that are shaped conically and also have tapered inner and outer raceways.
+Tapered roller bearings consist of tapered rollers.
+The inner and outer raceways of tapered rollers are also tapered.
 The number of rows that this type of bearing can have is usually one to four.
-The way these bearings are designed allows them to deal with tilting movements, while reducing vibrations within the machinery.
+These bearings' designs allow them to deal with tilting movements while reducing vibrations within the machinery.

-The main use of tapered roller bearings are for gearboxes because of their durability in conditions generally found in operational gearboxes, for example high vibration levels.
-Another way they can be utilized is as main shaft bearings
+The main use of tapered roller bearings are for gearboxes because of their durability in conditions generally found in operational gearboxes, for example, high vibration levels.
+Another way people can use them as the main shaft bearings.

 The slewing bearing is a large component with a diameter of 3-6 meters with gear teeth on the outer rings.
 This type of bearing usually has multiple rows of rollers and must be very robust.

-Slewing bearings are designed for heavy rotating machinery and allow the nacelle in the turbine to rotate at a regulated pace for maximum energy output.
+People design slewing bearings for heavy rotating machinery and allow the nacelle in the turbine to rotate at a regulated pace for maximum energy output.
 They are also used in the pitch and yaw applications and can survive horrible weather conditions.

 Wind turbines are a great way to create energy with little pollution.
 It is amazing that bearings have such an impact on a clean energy source.